 Can VidNotes handle sermons with background worship music?

 Yes.
-VidNotes uses AI-powered transcription that is designed to focus on speech even when background music or ambient noise is present.
-For best results, use a recording where the speaker's microphone feed is clear and the music is not overpowering the voice.
+VidNotes uses AI-powered transcription designed to focus on speech even with background music or ambient noise.
+For best results, use a recording where the speaker's microphone feed is clear and the music isn't drowning out the voice.

 Does VidNotes support sermons in languages other than English?

-Absolutely.
-VidNotes supports transcription in over 30 languages, including Spanish, Portuguese, Korean, Mandarin, French, and many more.
-This makes it ideal for multilingual churches and international ministries.
+Yes.
+VidNotes supports transcription in over 30 languages, including Spanish, Portuguese, Korean, Mandarin, French, and more.
+It works well for multilingual churches and international ministries.

 Can I transcribe old sermon recordings from years ago?

 Yes.
-As long as you have the video or audio file, you can upload it to VidNotes for transcription.
-Many churches use VidNotes to work through years of archived sermon recordings and build a comprehensive text library.
-You can also import older sermons if they were uploaded to YouTube or Vimeo at any point.
+As long as you have the video or audio file, you can upload it to VidNotes.
+Many churches use VidNotes to work through years of archived sermon recordings and build a full text library.
+You can also import older sermons that were uploaded to YouTube or Vimeo at some point.

 Start Transcribing Your Sermons Today